snac-cooperative/technical-docs/Help-using-gitlab.md

 #### Standard markdown notes:
 https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

+### Working locally and version control

+The Git technology was created to track revisions to many files.
+Gitlab provides a web site with some ability to edit files, but usually people work on their local computers.

 It is a more efficient work flow to work on files locally on your own computer, and use git tools to push the modified files back to the Gitlab repository.